utk9877/chatgpt-history-visualizer/README.md

 ## NOTE

-This project requires a conversations.json file (not included for privacy).
+-This project requires a conversations.json file (not included for privacy).
-To use it, copy conversations_template.json to conversations.json and add your own data.
+-To use it, copy conversations_template.json to conversations.json and add your own data.

+-Also, due to resource constraint of some devices the data has been restricted to only 1000 messages.
+This avoids freezing or crashing on lower-end devices during UMAP + Plotly rendering.

 ## Requirements